Fredy Montero, the Sounders’ all-time leading goal scorer, is back in Seattle and ready to grow his legacy

 “A lot of good players came into the team and a lot of those players have led the team and I’m still No. 1,” Montero said when asked about the record during a videoconference call with media Friday.
 “It feels amazing, I’m not going to lie to you.
 And I’m here to make sure that that number keeps going up.”

 Sounders coach Brian Schmetzer practically rubber-stamped the plan in conversations with Montero leading up to the free agent signing.
-According to Montero, the Rave Green will play a two-forward lineup at times, ideally pairing him alongside Raul Ruidiaz, who’s led the club in scoring the past two seasons and is tied for fifth all-time with 42 across all competitions.
+According to Montero, the Rave Green will play a two-forward lineup at times, ideally pairing him alongside Raul Ruidiaz, who’s led the club in scoring the past two seasons and is tied for fifth all-time for Seattle with 42 across all competitions.

 MLS veteran Will Bruin and Homegrown signee Alfonso Ocampo-Chavez are also forwards who could factor into the scheme and battle for first-team minutes.

 Schmetzer was an assistant as Montero ascended to become one of the franchise’s first stars.
-Schmetzer was the first from the organization to meet with Montero in Colombia, the latter then an unknown striker who didn’t speak English.
+Schmetzer was the first from the organization to meet in Colombia with Montero, at the time an unknown striker who didn’t speak English.
 Montero was named MLS Newcomer of the Year in 2009.

 “I kept in contact with him (Schmetzer) and his success was my success as well,” Montero said.
-Schmetzer took the head coaching position in 2016.
+Schmetzer took Seattle’s head-coaching position in 2016.

-“He was winning trophies and I was happy for him,” said Montero who led the Sounders to three U.S. Open Cups and four MLS playoff berths.
+“He was winning trophies and I was happy for him,” said Montero, who led the Sounders to three U.S. Open Cups and four MLS playoff berths.
 “And the way that he explained it that the team was going to play this year is with two strikers and obviously it’s going to be fun.
 It’s going to be exciting to start training with him and all of the coaching staff.
 I’m definitely looking forward to it.”

 An edge for Montero is his willingness and ability to also assist, ranking second only to co-captain Nico Lodeiro in that category with 34 all-time with the Sounders.
-But Montero, 33, returns to the Sounders after playing for the Vancouver Whitecaps FC the past two seasons where he seemed at times to have lost some flare whether because of coaching decisions or age.
+But Montero, 33, returns to the Sounders after playing the past two seasons for the Vancouver Whitecaps FC, where he seemed at times to have lost some flair whether because of coaching decisions or age.

 With Seattle, Montero will have playmakers like Lodeiro, Joao Paulo and Cristian Roldan to feed him the ball.
-Montero hasn’t lined up with any of the current Sounders players.
+Montero has never lined up with any of the current Sounders players.
 He won’t join training camp until he completes a league-mandated, seven-day quarantine to guard against the COVID-19 pandemic.

 “I’m going to be worried about trying to take advantage of my abilities in the box,” Montero said.
-“They create chances, they are always worried about feeding the strikers and that’s something I’m looking for.”
+“They create chances, they are always worried about feeding the strikers, and that’s something I’m looking for.”

 Forward Jordan Morris suffered a season-ending knee injury in February while on loan with Swansea City A.F.C.
 The situation provided an accounting measure to sign Montero and remain within the MLS salary cap.